 The High and Standard Options offer Open Access benefits.
 This means you can receive covered services from a participating provider without a required referral from your primary care physician or by another participating provider in the network.

-The High and Standard Options cover the same services (with the exception of habilitative therapy), participating providers and out-of-pocket costs, but differ in premium rates.
+The High and Standard Options cover the same services, participating providers and out-of-pocket costs, but differ in premium rates.